 The primary goal of real education is not to deliver facts but to guide students to the truths that will allow them to take responsibility for their lives.

 The world is advancing at an incredible rate.
 Consider a year six student today; they will learn based on a curriculum.
-Curriculums, by their very nature, are dated as soon as they are printed and are ill able to prepare students for the future.
+Curriculums, by their very nature, are dated as soon as they are printed and are ill able to prepare learners for the future.
 Even a brand new curriculum has been under development for at least a year.
 If we don't teach with the future in mind, we are teaching in the past.
-Students need to be learning in an integrated STEAM environment shown to them via the mediums they'll use as they grow into adults.
+Learners need to be learning in an integrated STEAM environment shown to them via the mediums they'll use as they grow into adults.

-To truly engage students in their learning, the content must be more than connected to the real world, it has to be the real world.
+To truly engage learners in their learning, the content must be more than connected to the real world, it has to be the real world.
 They must work together in groups and push each other to excel.
 They must learn by solving problems, being creative and being innovative.

 Subjects should be integrated and not controlled by the ringing of the school bell.
 Their learning must be authentic, their outcomes based in reality.